-- 5.2.1 The independent site options assessment identified five potential housing sites that were considered "possible" for allocation, subject to certain issues being resolved or mitigated. - 5.2.2 Of these, our consultation on the site in Portesham east of North Mead Farm (PO-03), which would deliver some affordable homes, indicated that there was a reasonable level of local support for this proposal, although there were some concerns raised regarding surface water flooding and access and traffic onto Front Street, and the impact on the setting of Trafalgar House (a Grade II Listed Building to the north side of North Mead Farm).
-There was also a reasonable degree of local support for the site in Fleet adjoining Stone Cottage (FL-05) which was being promoted for a single dwelling (and the landowner has subsequently indicated that this would be for affordable rent). - 5.2.3 The three "possible" sites in Langton Herring had a more mixed level of support locally.
+5.2.1 The independent site options assessment identified five potential housing sites that were considered "possible" for allocation, subject to certain issues being resolved or mitigated.

+5.2.2 Of these, our consultation on the site in Portesham east of North Mead Farm (PO-03), which would deliver some affordable homes, indicated that there was a reasonable level of local support for this proposal, although there were some concerns raised regarding surface water flooding and access and traffic onto Front Street, and the impact on the setting of Trafalgar House (a Grade II Listed Building to the north side of North Mead Farm).

+5.2.3 The three "possible" sites in Langton Herring had a more mixed level of support locally.
 The site adjoining 4 Court Close (LH-02) had a significant number of people who were neither for nor against it, and the main concerns relating to parking and design, so this has been included as an allocation with these issues to be addressed through the planning application process.
 Whilst respondents did raise concerns regarding the site at Higher Farmhouse (LH-01), these mainly reflected the scale of development proposed, with many indicating that a smaller number would be better.
 The landowner has since confirmed that they now intend to build just 1 dwelling, and this is reflected in the proposed allocation.
 There was a very high degree of local concern regarding the site between Shop Lane and Roses Lane (LH-04) primarily due to the impact development here would have on the entrance to and character of the village.
 Recognising the sensitivity of this site (within the Conservation Area and visible to Grade II listed Village Pound.), it has not been included as an allocation.